grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -distributor.write-requests-buffer-pooling-enabled
 [write_requests_buffer_pooling_enabled: <boolean> | default = true]

-# (deprecated) When enabled, in-flight write requests limit is checked as soon
-# as the gRPC request is received, before the request is decoded and parsed.
-# CLI flag: -distributor.limit-inflight-requests-using-grpc-method-limiter
-[limit_inflight_requests_using_grpc_method_limiter: <boolean> | default = true]

 # (advanced) Number of pre-allocated workers used to forward push requests to
 # the ingesters.
 If 0, no workers will be used and a new goroutine will be
 # spawned for each ingester push request.
 If not enough workers available, new